NICMx/Jool/en/usr-flags-global.md

 Because the BIB entry exists, _J_ knows that _n4b_ means "2001:db8::1#10" when he says "192.0.2.1#10", so the packet can technically be translated.
 However, because of the session tables, _J_ can also tell that _n6_ hasn't been talking to _n4b_ in the past.

-If `--address-dependent-filtering` is OFF, _J_ will allow _n4b_'s packet through.
-If `--address-dependent-filtering` is ON, _J_ will drop _n4b_'s packet and respond with a "Communication Administratively Prohibited" ICMP error.
+If `address-dependent-filtering` is OFF, _J_ will allow _n4b_'s packet through.
+If `address-dependent-filtering` is ON, _J_ will drop _n4b_'s packet and respond with a "Communication Administratively Prohibited" ICMP error.
 This effectively wrecks any IPv4-started communication attempts, even if there are BIB entries (static or otherwise).

-* If you're using the NAT64 to publish a IPv6-only service to the IPv4 Internet, it makes sense for `--address-dependent-filtering` to be OFF.
+* If you're using the NAT64 to publish a IPv6-only service to the IPv4 Internet, it makes sense for `address-dependent-filtering` to be OFF.
 This is because clients are expected to find out about the IPv6 service on their own, and the server doesn't normally start packet streams.
-* If you're using the NAT64 to allow IPv6 nodes to browse the IPv4 Internet, please consider the recommendation on [RFC6888 REQ-7](https://tools.ietf.org/html/rfc6888#section-3) before setting `--address-dependent-filtering` to ON.
-While it's true that  clients choose their ports at random, so it is suspicious for random outsider nodes to guess these ports, `--address-dependent-filtering` ON might break NAT traversal methods like STUN (or at least make some operation modes impossible) or it might impair some games and peer-to-peer applications.
+* If you're using the NAT64 to allow IPv6 nodes to browse the IPv4 Internet, please consider the recommendation on [RFC6888 REQ-7](https://tools.ietf.org/html/rfc6888#section-3) before setting `address-dependent-filtering` to ON.
+While it's true that  clients choose their ports at random, so it is suspicious for random outsider nodes to guess these ports, `address-dependent-filtering` ON might break NAT traversal methods like STUN (or at least make some operation modes impossible) or it might impair some games and peer-to-peer applications.

-### `--drop-icmpv6-info`
+### `drop-icmpv6-info`

 - Type: Boolean
 - Default: OFF